Essential Oils for Nausea

 Try MONQ for On-the-Go Nausea Relief

-MONQ personal aromatherapy diffusers deliver the essential oils above in a pocket-sized form — no dilution, no mess, no nicotine.
+MONQ personal aromatherapy diffusers deliver the essential oils above in a pocket-sized form - no dilution, no mess.
 Breathe in through the mouth, exhale through the nose.

 Food and Drink That Help With Nausea